Keto Tuna Cakes

 • Steeleyjen

-Steeleyjen a year ago
+Steeleyjen 2 years ago

 I agree with others it is a very wet recipe.
 I added Parmesan to dry it up.
 It turned out pretty good.
 Very filling.
 Good lunch.
 Would be great on a bed of greens with ranch.
 I didn’t have the salad at this time but next time I will.